MeshalCS/IOT_SmartAirport/README.md

 # IOT_SmartAirport

-About
+In this project
-Deep learning project showcases my participation for data science camp by SDAIA
+I will showcases Smart Airport, of my participation for Internet of things course by (The Saudi Federation for Cybersecurity, Programming and Drones "SAFCSP")